open-telemetry/opentelemetry.io/content/en/blog/2023/synthetic-testing/index.md

 ### Synthetic Test Output

-The receiver generates 3 metrics by default [httpcheck.duration /
+The receiver generates 3 metrics by default: `httpcheck.duration` `httpcheck.status` and `httpcheck.error`.
-httpcheck.status / httpcheck.error].
 The metrics can be used in visualizations or to define alerts.
 If no errors occur then the `httpcheck.error` chart won’t be populated.
 Here are some example screenshots from the `httpcheck.duration` and `httpcheck.status` metrics.